Vincent Cafaro: Government informant

 In October 1987, Cafaro told prosecutors that he was breaking his cooperation deal because of fear for his immediate family.
-On February 20, 1988, Cafaro refused to answer some questions in court during a drug trial for Liborio Bellomo and three other defendants.
-In 1989 and 1990, Cafaro testified against Gambino boss John Gotti and then disappeared into the federal Witness Protection Program.
+On February 20, 1988, Cafaro refused to answer some questions in court during a drug trial for Liborio "Barney" Bellomo and three other defendants.
+In 1989 and 1990, Cafaro testified against Gambino boss John Gotti and then disappeared into the Federal Witness Protection Program.